Apothor/Codecademy/Code Challenges/19. Stairmaster/README.md

+# Stairmaster

-# This week’s challenge was reported to have been asked in interviews at **Facebook**.
+This week’s challenge was reported to have been asked in interviews at **Facebook**.

 ## Basic difficulty